The Buck-Passing Game: The stochastic buck-passing game.

 The analysis of \acp{SBPG} requires some standard concepts in the theory of Markov chains.
 We recall that a \emph{recurrent class} in $\graph_{\transitmatrix}$ is a strongly connected component $\rc$ which is maximal by inclusion.
-For each $\transitmatrix$ the vertex set can be partitioned as
+For each $\transitmatrix$ the vertex set can be partitioned into a finite disjoint union of sets, that is,